suqinyuan/suqinyuan.github.io/_pages/about.md

 I am currently a PhD student at TML Lab, University of Sydney, Australia, supervised by [Prof. Tongliang Liu](https://tongliang-liu.github.io).

 I graduated from College of Computer Science, Chongqing University with a bachelor’s degree in 2022, advised by [Prof. Lei Feng](https://lfeng-ntu.github.io) and [Prof. Yantao Lee](http://www.cs.cqu.edu.cn/info/1497/5749.htm).
-I won the 12th China Youth Science and Technology Innovation Award (less than 35 candidates in Chinese undergraduate students each 2 years).
+I won the 12th China Youth Science and Technology Innovation Award (less than 50 candidates in Chinese undergraduate and post-graduate students each 2 years).

 My research interest includes learning with imperfect data and bionics.